Building & growth

 It’s important to understand the distinction between startup costs and business expenses because the IRS treats both of these costs differently.

 According to the IRS, startup costs are related to the creation, launch, or acquisition of a business.
-These include advertising, training new employees, and traveling to new cities to find a workspace.
+These can include things like advertising, training new employees, and traveling to new cities to find a workspace.
 It’s possible to deduct up to $5,000 in startup costs.

 Organizational costs include any costs involved in forming your business, including the cost of incorporation and stipends you might pay temporary directors.
 Like startup costs, it’s possible to deduct up to $5,000 in organizational costs.